Robert-Oles/hist3812-Photogrammetry-/paradata/paradata.md

 Open Regard3D and create a new project http://www.regard3d.org/index.php/download

+Entire tutorial was referenced from (Regard3d) (Link for the lazy: http://www.regard3d.org/index.php/documentation/tutorial)

 Click add picture set

 Drag and drop your photos into regard 3D